pilsetnieks/latvian-namedays-osx-widget/README.md

 Depending on your computer settings you may be asked whether you want to install this application from an unidentified developer.
 That is because 10.8 has a new security measure where it asks applications to be digitally signed by their developers.
-While this feature is actually pretty good, unfortunately, it is currently not possible to sign a widget in any way.
+While this feature is actually pretty good, it requires a $99/year registration for a developer program which is a little steep for this one widget.

 However, you can examine the code (there's very little of it) and see for yourself that there is nothing threatening there at all.